 Start with Reusable Drinking Gear

 Can’t live without your coffee in the morning?
 No worries.
 You don’t have to cut back on your morning trip to your favorite cafe.
-Instead of purchasing paper cups with plastic lids every morning, consider bringing your own durable travel mug.
+Instead of purchasing paper cups with plastic lids every morning, consider bringing your own durable travel tumbler.
 Most cafes will give you a discount if you bring in your own personal cup.
 You may even get a bit more coffee than you would in their standard disposable cups.
-Opt out of receiving a receipt, and don’t bother with a drinking straw or a plastic stir stick.
+Opt-out of receiving a receipt, and don’t bother with a drinking straw or a plastic stir stick.

-The same goes with water bottles.
+The same goes for water bottles.
 Instead of stopping and buying a plastic, single-use bottle, carry a bottle with you wherever you go so you can fill it up at a water fountain or a soda station when you get thirsty.
 The HYDAWAY bottle is perfect for a purse or a backpack because it flattens to only 1” thick when collapsed, making it a lightweight alternative to other water bottles.

 Purchase Commonly Used Household Items in Bulk

-While almost everything these days comes in some sort of packaging, purchasing staple household products, like vinegar, rice and castile soap in bulk can help cut the amount of waste produced by packaging alone.
+While almost everything these days comes in some sort of packaging, purchasing staple household products, like vinegar, rice, and castile soap in bulk can help cut the amount of waste produced by packaging alone.